 A Fort Lauderdale Defective Medical Device Lawyer Helps Injured Patients Seek Justice

-Board-certified trial lawyers with more than four decades of experience protecting patient rights
+Board-certified trial lawyer with more than four decades of experience protecting patient rights

 How to identify a defective medical device

 Reviewing product recalls is a good starting point for identifying a defective medical device.
 The U.S. Food and Drug Administration (FDA) publishes medical device recall information for patients to review before undergoing an implant procedure.